raphitheking/photon-wdgs/README.md

 ## Usage
 Simply call `PhotonWdgs::begin` to start the watchdog, and reset it regularly by calling `PhotonWdgs::tickle()` ** IMPORTANT:
-This library depends on the library [SparkIntervalTimer|https://github.com/pkourany/SparkIntervalTimer], so you must include it in your project as well **
+OTA: This library depends on forced OTA, which is available as of Device Firmware 1.2; You need to force enable OTA before updating.
+Internally the library detects the forced OTA and disables the window watchdog.
+Please don't use the independent watchdog if you want OTA, _except_ you really need to and it is safe if your device looses it's programm or reboots (Most of the time nothing bad will happen) - It is possible that the Photon resets during an firmware update **

 ** IMPORTANT:
-The current status of the library does _not_ support sleeping once you started the watchdog(s) this will change in a future version, however please consider this if you are trying to run your project from batteries **
+If you want to enter sleep mode, you can only use the WWDG(Window Watchdog) as the Independant Watchdog can't be stopped **

 ### begin(bool \_enable\_wwdg,bool \_enable\_iwdg,unsigned long \_timeout, TIMid id)
 Starts one or both watchdogs.
 The first two parameters are